 Advantages of using eSIM over travel SIM

-Until recently, options for connecting abroad were few, and none were perfect: extremely expensive roaming with your usual carrier, a local SIM bought blindly at the airport, or a portable WiFi router that needed charging and sharing. eSIM completely changes this landscape.
+Until recently, options for connecting abroad were few, and none were perfect: extremely expensive roaming with your usual carrier, a local SIM you bought blindly at the airport, or a portable WiFi router you had to charge and share. eSIM completely changes this landscape.

 1. Total convenience: no waiting, no stores

-You buy the plan from your couch, receive the QR in minutes, and activate it without needing to handle hardware.
-You don't have to find a phone store upon arrival, you're not dependent on business hours, and you don't risk running out of data because the store was closed.
+You buy the plan from your couch at home, receive the QR in minutes, and activate it without needing to handle hardware.
+You don't have to look for a phone store upon arrival, you're not dependent on business hours, and you don't risk running out of data because the store was closed.

 2. Very competitive price

-Prepaid eSIM plans for travelers are significantly cheaper than traditional carrier roaming.
-For the price of one day of roaming with many European carriers, you can have a week of data in Europe with an eSIM.
+Prepaid eSIM plans for travelers are significantly cheaper than traditional operators' roaming.
+For the price of one day of roaming with many European operators, you can have a week of data in Europe with an eSIM.

 3. No risk of losing your usual SIM

-One of the biggest fears when traveling is having to take your SIM out of your phone to insert a local SIM and then losing that tiny card.
-With eSIM, you don't remove or change anything: your physical SIM stays where it is.
+One of the biggest fears when traveling is having to remove your SIM from your phone to insert a local SIM and then losing that tiny card.
+With an eSIM, you don't remove or change anything: your physical SIM stays where it is.

 4. Real 4G/5G speeds